Few Shot System Identification for Reinforcement Learning: Method for Online System Identification

-In this section, the design of the oracle is developed and is later incorporated in MBRL for solving classic control tasks.
+In this section, the design of the oracle that predicts the future states is developed and is later incorporated in an \textsc{MBRL} algorithm for solving classic control tasks.
 To address the aforementioned problems, system identification is carried for modeling purposes but needed to be done for each system.
 Given the oracle, few-shot system identification can be realized using domain randomized data \cite{DomRand}.
-Our target in the first two sections is to find the parameters $A_t, B_t, o_t, \sigma_t$ which governs the following distribution
+The target of the next two sub-sections is elaborate on the method for finding the parameters $\mathbf{A_t, B_t, o_t, \sigma_t}$ which govern the following distribution